 StoryWalk Hiking Near Indianapolis

 StoryWalk® was created by Anne Ferguson in 2007 as a way to encourage kids to stay healthy and active.
-The premise is book pages are laminated and posted along a trail and you follow the trail to read the story.
-The trail is typically about a quarter of a mile.
+The premise is book pages are laminated and posted along a trail and you follow the path to read the story.
+The trail is typically about a quarter of a mile, so while these experiences might not provide the best hiking near Indianapolis, kids will love the walk and can usually work off some energy at a nearby playground afterward.
 These engaging, literary strolls are popping up everywhere, but here are a couple to get you started.

 Fishers StoryWalk

 Each month, the Fishers Library and Fishers Parks and Rec reveal a new story on their StoryWalk.
-The StoryWalk rotates between Ritchey Woods, Billericay Park, and AMP Theater.
+The StoryWalk rotates between many of Fishers’ beautiful parks, so check the Parks website to find out where this month’s story is located.

 Hummel Park Story Walk in Plainfield